jan-rybizki/gdr2_completeness/README.md

 - Ronald Drimmel

 ## Attribution
-Please cite the [ASCL](https://ascl.net/code/v/1981).
+Please cite via [ASCL](https://ascl.net/code/v/1981).
 A paper describing the method is also in preparation.